datarockets/career/jobs/frontend/senior-frontend-developer.md

 ## How to apply 💌

+“Talk is cheap.
+Show me the code.” ― Linus Torvalds

+In order to better determine your current level and therefore increase your chances, we need to see your codes.
+If you already have some open-source projects that shows your competence then you can send them to us.
+Alternatevely, you can complete a [test task](./test-task.md).
+You might be even more interesting in that because completing the test task is a good way to add one more project to your portfolio and improve your skills.

-In order to apply send us a message to [join@datarockets.com](mailto:join@datarockets.com) with your CV.
-In the message tell us about you and your experience, share some examples of your code.
-Also, we are curious about your thoughts on the questions below, please, add your answers to the cover letter.
+Send us a message to [join@datarockets.com](mailto:join@datarockets.com) with your CV and examples of your code.
+Also we are curious about your thoughts on the questions below, please, add your answers to the cover letter.

-- How do you organize business logic in your app?
+1. How do you organize storing data on frontend?
+What are pros and cons of your approach?
-- What would you do if you suspect that a gem doesn't work as you expected?
-How would you debug this?
-- How do you deploy your apps?
-What experience do you have with infrastructure?
+2. What makes a good user experience in your opinion, what is important?

 Check out our [interview process](https://github.com/datarockets/career#interview-process) for more information.